Exclusive premieres and previews. You'll see!

 In Tereza Kotyk's Nebelkind: The End of Silence, an Austrian-Czech co-production, we follow the story of Hanna, an Austrian wolf breeder who, when one of her wolves escapes, follows it across the border into the Czech Republic, unexpectedly returning to the place from which her family was forcibly displaced after 1945.
 The director was inspired by her own family's life story and cast Klára Melíšková, Elizaveta Maximová and Karel Roden, among others, in the main roles.

-Viktor Tauš adapted for the screen the extraordinary theatre production, The American, inspired by a true story, and refined it into an aesthetically impressive audio-visual delight - with the help of Martin Douba's camera, Alois Fišárek's editing and Jan Kadlec's set design, among others.
+Viktor Tauš adapted for the screen the extraordinary theatre production, GIRL AMERICA, inspired by a true story, and refined it into an aesthetically impressive audio-visual delight - with the help of Martin Douba's camera, Alois Fišárek's editing and Jan Kadlec's set design, among others.

 In the preview or premiere you can also enjoy documentaries that open up interesting topics from various fields.
 Documentary Czechoslovak Architecture 58-89 directed by Jan Zajíček and based on a theme by Vladimir 518, provides literally a new view on some well-known buildings from the second half of the 20th century, the appearance of which has been taken for granted.
 The documentary premiered, and impressed the audience, at the Karlovy Vary International Film Festival.